Mobile-First Indexing and the Rise of Online Browsing

 A Call to Webmasters

 This may come off as quite alarming to sites that are not mobile-friendly.
 However, Google says there is no need for these sites owners and admins to panic.
-Mobile-first indexing is not about content ranking but rather, is about content gathering.
+Google’s mobile-first indexing is not about content ranking but rather, is about content gathering.
 Additionally, sites that only have desktop content will still continue to be represented in Google’s index.

 Furthermore, it’s also possible for a site to have higher rankings on desktop but lower on the mobile.